anugurthi/linux_cheat_sheet/README.md

-# Linux for DevOps – 7 Day On‑Ramp
+# Linux for DevOps – 7 Day Roadmap

 One compact repository to learn the Linux pieces that matter for beginners.
 You’ll touch navigation, packages, logs, services, scripting, networking, containers, and a taste of config management—without deep server admin detours.